 The next day, after a morning at a waterpark, L didn’t eat anything for dinner.
 She was suddenly really, really sick and hardly ate a thing for the next four days.
 I’m talking 1/2 a slice of bread and five Cheerios for an entire day.
 Did that make her a “bad” eater?

-What’s a normal toddler appetite?
+What’s normal for a toddler’s appetite?

 In just under a week, I went from having the kid with the biggest appetite to a kid who was hardly eating.
 I was offering all of her favorite foods and still, no dice.
 And sure, sickness was at play, but the huge swing really made me think about my own relationship with my daughter’s appetite.
 Why was I so preoccupied by it?
 To help my thought process, I consulted feeding expert Ellyn Slatter.
 Look at what I found (emphasis is mine):